(An AI rendering of what Mareekh Process, a hybrid power generation concept for Mars, may look like.)

 But this is not enough to explain the apparent ‘excess’ energy we are getting, essentially utilizing the subsurface ice as fossil fuel.

 Calculating Gibbs Free or Available Energy of the conversion of ice into steam and then undercooled vapor and condensate in the Martian atmosphere in the Mareekh Process is not simple, due to many different phase-change reactions and overlapping pathways.
-We can however simplify this process using a single phase change pathway example, and calculate the spontaneity of the process on Mars and compare it with that on Earth and estimate the difference.
+We can however simplify this process using example of a single phase change pathway, calculate the spontaneity of the process on Mars, compare it with that on Earth and estimate the difference.
 Here it should be noted that Gibbs Free Energy is not a quantitative figure but rather qualitative, and denotes the direction of spontaneity and its magnitude only.

 In this example, we can assume that we are converting subsurface ice on Mars at -70c and under 30 bar pressure, into superheated steam at 195c and 2 bar pressure and then releasing it into Martian atmospheric conditions in a steam turbine maintaining 0.01bar pressure at 7c using an exit control valve.

-Here are the values of enthalpy and entropy values for the Mars based and Earth based scenario for comparison.
+Here are the values of enthalpy and entropy for Mars based and Earth based scenario for comparison.

 Using these values to calculate the Gibbs Free Energy of the conversion of subsurface ice on Mars through its conversion into steam and then releasing it into Martian conditions and also Earth conditions for comparison.